 Getting Started with Solar

 Have you been thinking about adding solar to your home or business, but aren’t sure where to start?
-Read these frequently asked questions to learn whether solar may work for you.
-Contact a solar contractor to learn how much it might cost; enroll in our solar rebate program; and begin collecting your rebate.
+Learn how you can add a solar system, enroll in our rebate program, and begin collecting your rebate.

 - Drastically reduces or eliminates your electric bill.
 Customers receive credit for solar energy produced through our net metering program.